-The Assessor Coach (AC) role has emerged within the Education and Training Sector (ETS), over the last 30 years, originally as a result of the implementation of vocational qualifications and formalised work-based education and training.
-The AC is a dual professional, using their up-to-date professional knowledge and skills to support vocational and professional development across the formal ETS as well as in any employer setting, and at any level.
-They may, for example, coach and assess apprentices, trainees or new recruits in the workplace, commensurate with their own level of experience and qualifications, as required by their employer or their sector.
+The Assessor Coach (AC) apprenticeship emerged within the Education and Training Sector (ETS) over the last 30 years.
+As a result of the implementation of vocational qualifications and formalised work-based education and training.
+The AC is a dual professional, using their up-to-date professional knowledge and skills to support vocational and professional development.
+This support stretches across the formal ETS and in any employer setting, at any level.
+For instance, they may coach and assess apprentices, trainees, or new recruits in the workplace.

-ACs coach and assess vocational learners, usually on a one-to-one basis, in a range of learning environments.
-Coaching skills involve complex communication techniques to actively listen, provide feedback and to engage learners in planning their individualised learning programme.
-These skills are also integral to assessing learners’ competence in-relation to work-related/industry standards and life skills.
+ACs coach and assess vocational learners, usually on a one-to-one basis, in different learning environments.
+Coaching skills involve complex communication techniques to actively listen, provide feedback, and engage learners in planning their learning programme.
+These skills are also essential because it allows the AC to assess a learners’ competence with industry standards and life skills.

-ACs work co-operatively with other ETS or professionals (such as teachers, human resource professionals and mentors/supervisors in the workplace) in supporting the learner’s development of vocational competence and the wider skills that relate to employability and professionalism.
+ACs work cooperatively with other professionals, such as teachers, human resource professionals, mentors, and supervisors in the workplace.
+The purpose of this is to further support the development of each learner in regard to vocational competence and the skills that relate to employability and professionalism.

-The End Point Assessment (EPA) will only commence once the Employer, Apprentice and Protocol Consultancy Services are confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that these are clearly evidenced through the progress review meetings and records.
-The independent end point assessment ensures that all Apprentices consistently achieve the industry set professional standard.
+The End Point Assessment (EPA) will only commence once the Employer, Apprentice, and Protocol Consultancy Services are confident that the apprentice has developed all the knowledge, skills, and behaviours defined in the apprenticeship standard.
+Evidence of this will also be visible throughout the progress review meetings and records.
+The independent EPA ensures that all apprentices consistently achieve the industry-set professional standard.
 The EPA can commence at any point once the apprentice is competent and after the twelve-month minimum period of learning and development.
-Prior to independent end point assessment the functional skills English and maths components of the apprenticeship must be successfully completed.
+However, before the independent EPA can take place, the apprentice must have completed their functional skills components in English and Maths.

-With several apprenticeship courses for you to choose from, here are some we think you may be interested in pursing, all designed to assist with future success and career progression.
+With several apprenticeship courses for you to choose from, here are some we think you may be interested in pursuing.
+Each one has been designed to assist with future success and career progression.